Kelketek/Kelketek.github.io/_posts/2024-06-05-Artconomy.md

   alt: An image of Artconomy.com's logo, with a screenshot of it blurred in the background.
 ---

-## Synopsis
+## Abstract

 Artconomy is a character art commissioning platform.
 [Source code here](https://github.com/Kelketek/artconomy).

 ## Duties

 I founded Artconomy and developed it using Python and TypeScript, with some critical functions written in Rust.
 I lead the community and continue to act as the lead developer and maintainer, occasionally accepting pull requests to its codebase.
+I often speak at conferences about the platform and work with active users to continually hone the product.

 ## Background